Aasimabarveen/FrontEndMentorChallenege_AgeCalculator/README.md

 # FrontEndMentorChallenege_AgeCalculator
-Age Calculator FrontEndMentor Challenger Solution
+Age Calculator FrontEndMentor Challenge Solution.
+I have uploaded the source code for the front-end mentor challenge-age calculator using vanilla Js.